vesaladi/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## MIP base schema

- (add intro - suggest listing all record types that use the MIP base schema.
-ALso note that the schema only includes complex types and enums.
+ (add intro - suggest listing all record types that use or are extended by the MIP base schema.
+ALlo note that the schema only includes complex types and enums.
 It doesn't contain any base properties.)

 ### EmailReceiver complex type